Cyanea fulva: Description

 Cyanea fulva are known as measuring over two inches in diameter.
 They are often larger than C. versicolor populations but have a smaller maximum size than C. capillata populations.
 Their genital pouches are stretched in the same plane as the lower floor.
 At a young age, the four corners of the mouth become prolonged as independent, distinct, arm-like appendages.
 In young C. fulva populations, there are only three tentacles to each bunch.
 These tentacles first appear in clefts between lappets and the margins grow outward.
 However, mature C. fulva populations have four tentacles projecting from broad clusters in each bunch, hung beyond the actinostome.
 These tentacles have a general tinge of cinnamon color, are darker in the center of the main cavity, and are much lighter along the margin of the disk.
 The lobes of the margin are more rounded and deeper than other Cyanea populations.
 Cyanea disks are also larger than Aurelia disks.
 The stomach-cavity is represented by a pale-yellow colored ephyra.

 Cyanea fulva are known for having less folds compared to C. arctica populations, but more folds compared to C. versicolor populations.
 These folds are remarkably thin and deciduous.
 The areas of the concentric folds are comparatively broadest, and the radiating folds are the shortest compared to other Cyanea species.
 These jellyfish also have exumbrellar papillae unlike C. capillata.
-The larvae are retained on the parent in the cysts and the characteristics of the family include development through the sessile scyphostoma which strobilates and gives off ephryrae, eventually developing into medusae.
+The larvae are retained on the parent in the cysts and the characteristics of the family include development through the sessile scyphistoma which strobilates and gives off ephyrae, eventually developing into medusae.